Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 However, it is not clear that this extension of the join calculus would be useful.
 The solution based on a “timeout” appears to be sufficient in practice.

-- Chemical soups running as different processes (either on the same computer or on different computers) are completely separate and cannot be “pooled”.
+The second limitation is that "chemical soups" running as different processes (either on the same computer or on different computers) are completely separate and cannot be “pooled”.

 What we would like to do is to connect many chemical machines together, running perhaps on different computers, and to pool their individual “soups” into one large “common soup”.
-Our program will then be able to inject lots of molecules into the common pool and thus organize a massively parallel, distributed computation, without worrying about which CPU computes what reaction.
+Our program should then be able to inject lots of molecules into the common pool and thus organize a massively parallel, distributed computation, without worrying about which CPU computes what reaction.
 However, in order to organize a distributed computation, we would need to split the tasks explicitly between the participating soups.
-The organization and supervision of distributed computations, the maintenance of connections between machines, the handling of disconnections - all this remains the responsibility of the programmer and is not handled automatically.
+The organization and supervision of distributed computations, the maintenance of connections between machines, the handling of disconnections - all this remains the responsibility of the programmer and is not handled automatically by Join Calculus.

+In principle, a sufficiently sophisticated runtime engine could organize a distributed Join Calculus computation completely transparently to the programmer.
+It remains to be seen how feasible it is to implement such a runtime engine.

+# Some useful concurrency patterns

-# Example: Background jobs
+## Background jobs

 A basic asynchronous task is to start a long background job and get notified when it is done.